 Siblings: Larry Terrell, of Paoli, IN, Tom (Theresa) Terrell of Salem, IN, Susan Deaton of Paoli, IN.

 She is proceeded in death by her parents,

 siblings: Floyd “Peck” Terrell, Connie Terrell, and LuAnn Austin.

 A special thanks to her caregiver, Jerry Hendricks

 Services for Jenny L Cornwell will be private due to orders placed by Gov. Eric Holcomb.
 Burial will be in Stampers Creek Cemetery.

 In lieu if flowers, donations may be made to Alzheimer’s Association.

-To plant a tree in memory of Jenny Lucille (Terrell) Cornwell, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Jenny Lucille (Terrell) Cornwell, please visit our floral store.